stronnag/bbl2kml/README.md

 ```

 bbl2kml may be build for all OS for which Golang is available.
 It also requires inav's
-[blackbox_decode](https://github.com/iNavFlight/blackbox-tools).
+[blackbox_decode](https://github.com/iNavFlight/blackbox-tools); 0.4.5 (including RCs) or later is recommended.
 For Windows' users it is probably easier to copy `blackbox_decode.exe` into the same directory as `bbl2kml.exe`.

 Binaries are provided for common operating systems.